Robust Universal Inference For Misspecified Models: Robust Universal Inference

 \begin{proposition} Let $\calS(\kappa_{n_1})$ be defined as in~\eqref{eqn:smaller}, and suppose that our pilot is accurate, i.e. we can ensure that with probability at least $1 - \beta$, $\pilot \in \calS(\kappa_{n_1})$.
 Suppose further that our approximate relative fit tests are valid, and satisfy the condition in~\eqref{ass:powerless}.
 Then:

+\end{proposition} { The critical shortcoming of a $\nu$-approximate confidence set is that its interpretation is challenging as it does not guarantee coverage of the projection distribution $\widetilde{P}$.
+In some cases, for example, when the model misspecification is a consequence of data contamination, the statistician might be able to provide a reasonable upper bound on $\rho(P^* \| \widetilde{P})$.
+As an example when the distribution $P^*$ arises from an $\epsilon$-contamination of a distribution $P \in \mathcal{P}$ then we have the upper bound $\text{TV}(P^*, \widetilde{P}) \leq \epsilon$.
+In this case one can construct a valid (classical) confidence set by enlarging the $\nu$-approximate confidence set.
+For a given upper bound $\epsilon$ on $\rho(P^* \| \widetilde{P})$ define:

+Then we have the following Corollary: \begin{corollary} Suppose that $\rho$ is symmetric and satisfies the triangle inequality, then under the conditions of Theorem~\ref{thm:honest_approx} for $C_{\epsilon,\alpha,n}$ in~\eqref{eqn:bonafide}

-\end{proposition} In this section, we have shown that inverting exact or approximate tests of relative fit yield robust exact or approximate confidence sets despite model-misspecification.
+\end{corollary}} In this section, we have shown that inverting exact or approximate tests of relative fit yields robust exact or approximate confidence sets despite model-misspecification.
 We now turn our attention to the design and analysis of these tests.